Does Health Insurance Cover Sports Injuries?

 - the winter sport was not off-piste

-Sports-specific conditions & exclusions
+Sports-specific conditions & health insurance exclusions

 |Insurance Providers||Sports-specific conditions & exclusions|